 The new Meridian Port Services Terminal has been designed to run automated and semi-automated processes, which is achieved by the latest generation of technologies at the various stages of our terminal operations.

-In parallel upon identifying the truck through the RFID the Terminal Operating System will retrieve all visit information (container number, IMO classification,…).
+Soon as the truck enters the MPS Terminal premises an automated workflow is initiated at the OCR (Optical Character Recognition) portal, where each truck is mandated to drive through for the third stage of verification of the appointment, which is the condition of the truck, either with a container or not.
+The Terminal Operating System will retrieve all the visit information (container number, IMO classification…).
 The automated portals are equipped with state of the art Optical Recognition Cameras to recognize:

 All data is captured and verified in real time when the truck drives through the automated portals, without stopping, towards the Terminal gates.
 By the time the truck reaches the Terminal gates all data is processed and the truck is automatically identified through RFID at the gate portal truck approaches.
 The transaction is populated and a routing slip is printed at the portal, indicating which destination in the yard the truck is supposed to go, and is allowed to proceed to its final destination.

 As the truck driver heads to the yard, the e-RTG operator will automatically receive a work order, through the Terminal Operating System, and on arrival, the truck will be served by the operator.
 Once the container is discharged off or loaded on the truck, driver can proceed to the out-gate OCR, where the truck condition for the appointment is also verified before proceeding to the terminal out-gates.